-The UPSC civil services exam, considered one of the toughest exams in the country is attempted by lakhs of people.
-Out of them, only a tiny fraction emerges successful after the long-drawn process concludes.
+The UPSC civil services exam, considered one of the toughest exams in the country, is attempted by lakhs of people every year.
+Out of them, only a tiny fraction emerge successful after the long-drawn process concludes.
 The IAS exam is so rigorous that the toppers generally create much curiosity every year.
 Aspirants are eager to know the toppers’ preparation strategies, their booklists, their optional subjects and of course, their marks in the various subjects.
 In this article, we bring you IAS topper’s Marks sheet and IAS toppers’ marks in all the subjects in the civil services exam.

 Marks of IAS toppers across the years:

 Look at the following comprehensive table that gives the IAS topper list with marks of candidates from various years.
 You can also know the optional subject of the candidates.